What is a Pharm.D.?

 Students can apply a maximum of 3 times.

-Yes, interviews are scheduled November through February and are a very important part of the admission process.
+Yes.
+Interviews are scheduled October through February.
 Students seeking admission to the Asheville campus will interview there and students seeking admission to the Chapel Hill campus will interview there.
-Applicants who submit their application earlier will increase their chance of being invited for an interview earlier in the admission process.
+Those who submit their application earlier will increase their chance of being invited for an interview earlier in the admission process.

 What form will the interview take?